enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-ii.md

 ---

 ## Practice
-When testing the game, the user becomes an instance under Workspace.
-The user's parent is ???, while Workspace's parent is ???.
+When testing the game, a script adds a block under baseplate.
+The block's parent is ???, while baseplate's parent is ???.

+- baseplate
 - Workspace
 - game
-- baseplate
 - ServerScriptService

 ---